Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Additional Data-Inspired Feature Ranking Simulations

 \subsection{Misspecified Regression Simulations}

-In practice, we are often unable to observe all covariates that are relevant for the response \citep{yu2020veridical}.
-To investigate the performance of \method\;under this type of misspecified model scenario, we consider the following simulation setup.
+In practice, we are often unable to observe all covariates that are relevant for the response.
+To investigate \method\;under this type of misspecified model scenario, we consider the following simulation setup.

-\paragraph{Experimental details.} We simulate data according to the four regression functions described in Section \ref{subsec:sim_set_up} (i.e., linear, LSS, polynomial interaction, and linear+LSS) but omit the first two signal features (i.e., $X_1, X_2$) from the covariate matrix $\bX$ before fitting the RF and feature importance method under study.
+\paragraph{Experimental details.} We simulate data according to the four regression functions described in Section \ref{subsec:sim_set_up} (i.e., linear, LSS, polynomial interaction, and linear+LSS) but omit the first two signal features (i.e., $X_1,\; X_2$) from the covariate matrix $\bX$ before fitting the RF and feature importance method under study.
 For example, in the linear regression simulation, we simulate the response $y$ via $Y = \sum_{j=1}^{5}X_j + \varepsilon$, where $\varepsilon \stackrel{iid}{\sim} N(0, \sigma^2)$; however, we fit the RF and compute the feature importance measure using only $y$ and $X_3, \dots, X_p$.
 The rest of the experimental details are identical to those described previously.

-\paragraph{Results.} For each of the four regression functions, the AUROC results under the misspecified model regime are summarized in Figures~\ref{fig:misspecified_reg_linear_appendix}-\ref{fig:misspecified_reg_linear_LSS_appendix}.
+\paragraph{Results.} For each of the four regression functions, the AUROC results under the misspecified model regime are summarized in Figures~\ref{fig:misspecified_reg_linear_appendix} - \ref{fig:misspecified_reg_linear_LSS_appendix}.
 In terms of the AUROC, \method\;improves the ranking performance compared to the existing methods under this misspecified model scenario across a variety of regression functions, datasets with different covariate structures, proportions of variance explained, and sample sizes.
 Note here that the AUROC is computed with respect to only the observed covariates and ignore the omitted variables $X_1$ and $X_2$.